 Armed Forces Student Loan Repayment Programs

 The military wants to attract an educated force, and one way to do that is to target college students by offering them a student loan repayment program in exchange for military service.
-The following programs are available from each respective branch:
+Currently only the Army and Navy offer SLRPs.

 Navy Loan Repayment Program (LRP). – The Navy also offers a Loan Repayment Program for eligible first term Active Duty enlistees.
 Eligible servicemembers must have no prior military service and eligible student loans.
-This must be entered into the enlistment contract when joining the service.
-Eligible members can receive up to $65,000 to use toward paying off student loans.
-Here is more information on undergrad educational opportunities from the Navy.
+This must be entered into the enlistment contract when joining the service. the Navy will repay 1/3rd of the approved LRP incentive amount or $1,500 (whichever is greater) on the sailor’s 1st, 2nd, and 3rd anniversary of their active duty service date.
+The total amount paid will be based on the amount approved during the application process minus applicable federal and state taxes.

 Student Loan Repayment for Medical, Law, and other Professionals

 The military often has a difficult time attracting certain professionals into the military ranks, especially in professions which are generally high paying jobs in the civilian sector.
 In these instances, the military may offer student loan repayment programs in exchange for a military service commitment.
-The most common careers which are eligible for these professional programs include doctors and lawyers, but there can be other career fields depending on the branch and the needs of the military.
+The most common careers which are eligible for these professional programs include doctors and lawyers, with forgiveness amounts ranging from $40,000 – $65,000.
+However, there can be other eligible career fields depending on the branch and the needs of the military.
 These are programs you want to investigate before joining the military as these are used as recruitment tools.
 Listing each of these opportunities is outside the scope of this article, so I encourage you to visit the respective branch website, or contact a military recruiter for more information.

 Servicemembers Civil Relief Act